 Applying for undergraduate admission to Florida Tech is simple.
 There is no fee and applications are accepted on a rolling basis, year-round.
 If you are a prospective freshman or transfer student who wishes to enroll in full-time study in a Melbourne campus program, you may choose one of the following application methods:

 Each application has its own sign-up process and login requirements.
 If you intend to apply to more than one university that is a Common Application member, we highly recommend using the Common Application.
-If you decide to use the Florida Tech Application, please see the initial instructions below.

 The application process varies slightly for international students.
 Please follow the applicable instructions so that we may review your application in a timely manner.

 There is no deadline to apply for undergraduate admission to Florida Tech.
 Our rolling admission policy means that we accept and review applications for multiple entry terms all throughout the year.
 Students who wish to enroll as freshman may submit an application as early as the end of your junior year of high school, as long as your final grades have been posted and you have taken the SAT or ACT.

 For each of the applications, you will need easy access to your:

 Submitting an application form does not alone constitute a "complete application."
 In order for your application to be reviewed, you must also submit:

 After you submit a complete application form, you will receive occasional email reminders about any outstanding application materials via email.
 An admission counselor may call you to offer assistance as well.

 We strive to deliver transfer admission decisions within two weeks (ten business days) after an application has been submitted in full.
 But we cannot review an application until it is complete.

 After you hit "submit" on your application form, your next steps including completing your application, getting a head start on the financial aid process, and exploring the opportunities available to you as a future Florida Tech student.